juanmachuca95/juanmachuca95/README.md

 - ⚡ As fun act I encounter studying Golang and deepeng Flutter with others package about games as Flame.
 In the future I hope to launch my own game.
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->
-- 💬 You can ask me about Laravel, Codeigniter or PHP I´m not expeert but if I know the answer I´ll stay glad to I help you.
+- 💬 You can ask me about Laravel, Codeigniter or PHP I´m not expert but if I know the answer I´ll stay glad to I help you.
 - 📫 How to reach me: machucajuangabriel@gmail.com